apache/spark/python/docs/source/user_guide/sql/dataframe_creation.rst

     +-----+---+

-Creating a PySpark :class:`DataFrame` from a list of dictionaries
+Creating a :class:`DataFrame` from Dictionaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Dictionaries with keys as column names can also be used.

 .. code-block:: python